Abbotsleigh occupies a commanding elevated position and enjoys far-reaching views of the Frome Valley and beyond.

-Sharpstone, which has a number of attractive stone built houses and cottages, is part of the sought after village of Freshford which has a pub, community shop/annexe cafe and post office, and a primary school.
+Sharpstone, which has a number of attractive stone-built houses and cottages, is part of the sought after village of Freshford which has a pub, community shop, cafe and post office, and a primary school.

 From Bath travel south on the A36 (Warminster Road), past Claverton and on towards Monkton Combe.
 Continue straight across the traffic lights over the viaduct and travel up Stoke Hill.
 At the top of Stoke Hill turn left into Church Lane signposted Freshford.
 Enter the village and upon passing the school, turn right signposted Sharpstone.
 Continue along this lane and fork left by the war memorial.
-The Hermitage is found after several hundred yards on the right hand side.
+Abbotsleigh is found after several hundred yards on the left hand side.